Girisudhan36/Agriculture_sql_project/readme.md

 ✅ What I Learned

 Practical experience with large datasets

-Usage of complex SQL clauses: WITH, RANK() OVER, HAVING, and GROUP BY

-Agricultural insights using real-world data
+Usage of complex SQL clauses: WITH, RANK() OVER, HAVING, and GROUP BY Agricultural insights using real-world data

-Optimization of
+📊 Key Insights & Learnings

+Cotton has the highest total production in several states.

+Crops with pH between 6–7.5 show better average yields.

+Multiple crops are grown under more than one crop type.

+Learned to apply complex SQL techniques like CTE, RANK(), and conditional filters on real data.

+---

+🔗 Connect with Me

+LinkedIn Profile